The scaling limit of random simple triangulations and random simple quadrangulations: Convergence to the Brownian snake

 In~\cite{MarckertLineage}, the ``locally centred'' assumption is replaced by a \emph{global} centering assumption, namely that

 which is satisfied by our model.
 However, \cite{MarckertLineage} requires that $\mu$ has bounded support, which is not the case in Corollary~\ref{cor:vldist}.

-We expect that the technique we use to prove Proposition~\ref{prop:snake} can be used to extend the results of~\cite{MarckertLineage} to a broad range of laws $\LGW(\mu,\nu,n)$ for which $\mu$ does not have compact support.
-However, for the sake of concision we have chosen to focus on the random labelled planted plane trees that arise from random simple triangulations (the treatment for random simple quadrangulations differs only microscopically and is omitted).
+We expect that the technique we use to prove Proposition~\ref{prop:snake} can be used to extend the results of~\cite{MarckertLineage} to a broad range of laws $\LGW(\mu,\nu,n)$ for which $\mu$ does not have compact support, under the slightly stronger centering assumption that $\sum_{i=1}^k \int_{\R} x \mathrm{d}\nu_k^i(x)=0$ for every $k$.
+However, for the sake of concision we have chosen to focus on the random spatial plane trees that arise from random simple triangulations (the treatment for random simple quadrangulations differs only microscopically and is omitted). ~\\

 For the remainder of Section~\ref{sec:snake}, let $\mu$ be as defined in (\ref{eq:offspring}), and for $k \ge 1$ let $\nu_k$ be the uniform law on non-decreasing vectors in $\{-1,0,1\}^k$.
 For $n \ge 1$ let $\rT_n=(T_n,\xi_n,D_n)$ be uniformly random in $\cT_n^{\mathrm{vl}}$ as in Proposition~\ref{prop:snake}; by the comments preceding that proposition, $\rT_n$ has law $\LGW(\mu,\nu,n)$.
-To prove Proposition~\ref{prop:snake}, we establish the following facts. \begin{lem}[Random finite-dimensional distributions] Let $(U_i,i \ge 1)$ be independent Uniform$[0,1]$ random variables, independent of the trees $(\rT_n,n \ge 1)$, and for $j \ge 1$ let $(U_j^{(i)},1 \le i \le j)$ be the increasing ordering of $U_1,\ldots,U_j$.
+To prove Proposition~\ref{prop:snake}, we establish the following facts. \begin{lem}[Random finite-dimensional distributions] Let $(U_i,i \ge 1)$ be independent Uniform$[0,1]$ random variables, independent of the trees $(\rT_n,n \ge 1)$, and for $j \ge 1$ let $(U_i^{\uparrow},1 \le i \le j)$ be the increasing ordering of $U_1,\ldots,U_j$.
 Then for all $j \ge 1$,